-Fig. 1: Concept of operations for the Electrostatic Tractor
+Fig. 1 Concept of operations for the electrostatic tractor.

-This paper analyzes the ET concept with a higher-fidelity charging model than has been used before.
-The first analysis of the charging aspect of the ET [21] included electron and ion thermal currents using a nominal maxwellian current model, the photoelectric current, and Secondary Electron Emission (SEE) from the beam electrons, but neglected SEE and backscattering from the thermal currents.
-Hogan and Schaub in [22] further develop the ET charging model by considering the Maxwellian thermal currents at planetary Kindices of $K_P = 1.5$ and 6.
+secondary electron emission (SEE) from the beam electrons, but neglected SEE and backscattering from the thermal currents.
+Hogan and Schaub in [22] further develop the ET charging model by considering the Maxwellian thermal currents at planetary K-indices of $K_P = 1.5$ and 6.
 Additionally, they account for SEE and photoelectrons from the debris that provide an additional negative current to the tug.
-Reference [23] also investigates the performance of the ET with normal variations in the plasma parameters throughout an orbit using single maxwellian populations based on work by Denton et. al. [24].
-More force is produced in the early morning sector (Local Times between 1 and 6) due to the high temperature electron plasma in that region.
-Reference [25] investigates a pulsed electron beam with the same maxwellian-based model as [22] but solve the equations with respect to time to account for the charge-up and discharging behavior.
-Reference [26] uses the same model as [23] for a changing single Maxwellian model of the plasma variations throughout an orbit.
+Reference [23] also investigates the performance of the ET with normal variations in the plasma parameters throughout an orbit using single Maxwellian populations based on work by Denton et al. [24].
+More force is produced in the early morning sector (local times between 1 and 6) due to the high-temperature electron plasma in that region.
+Reference [25] investigates a pulsed electron beam with the same Maxwellian-based model as [22] but solve the equations with respect to time to account for the charge-up and discharging behavior.
+Reference [26] uses the same model as [23] but changes the density and temperature throughout the orbit.